equinor/dm-core-packages/example/README.md

 - JSON files of type Blueprint are named `<MyBluePrint>.blueprint.json`, using the PascalCase notation.
 - JSON files of type RecipeLink are named `<MyBluePrint>.recipe.json`, using the PascalCase notation.
 - JSON files of type Entity are named `<myEntity>.entity.json`, with the camelCase notation.

+In the example app, folders are named according to the naming convention:

+- Apps are to have the PascalCase notation
+- All other folders are to have the snake_case notation.